Sci-Net: Scale Invariant Model for Buildings Segmentation from Aerial Imagery: Introduction

-Buildings' footprint segmentation from aerial imagery is considered in this paper due to its significant importance in several applications such as urban planning, disaster assessment, and change analysis.
-State-of-the-Art (SoA) models for buildings' segmentation can be found in the literature ~\cite{LFE-small, ternausv2, undoc-builds, ra-fcn, ggcnn}.
-In addition, several online challenges have addressed deep-leaning-based buildings' segmentation topics such as different nadir-angles, non-optical and noisy data.
-DIUx's xView2, SpaceNet challenges (1, 2, 4, 5 and 7), and Open Cities AI are examples of recent well-known competitions focusing on this research topic.
+Buildings' footprint segmentation from aerial imagery \cite{LFE-small}\\ \cite{ternausv2}\cite{undoc-builds}\cite{ra-fcn}\cite{ggcnn} is important for wide range of applications such as urban planning, disaster assessment and change analysis.
+In addition, several international competitions have addressed deep-leaning-based buildings' segmentation challenging topics such as nadir-angle selection, noisy data impact and fusion of optical and non-optical collections.
+DIUx's xView2 \cite{gupta2019creating_xbd}, SpaceNet challenges (1, 2, 4, 5 and 7) \cite{van2021multi}, and Open Cities AI \cite{open_cities} are examples of recent well-known competitions focusing on this research topic.

-Existing buildings' segmentation models are trained on a fixed spatial resolution imagery dataset.
-Training a robust and accurate deep learning model capable of segmenting buildings from a wide range of input spatial resolution images remains an unaddressed research problem to the best of the authors' knowledge.
-Sate-of-the art buildings' segmentation models perform well on test images of the exact spatial resolution as the training dataset used to generate the model.
-Test images might be of various resolutions in practical scenarios, resulting in non-optimal inference results due to two leading causes.
-The first issue is the fragmentation of building segments in high-resolution images.
-As the model fails to acquire a large enough receptive field, it becomes harder to classify pixels closer to the center of large buildings accurately.
-The second problem happens in low-resolution test images when the model seamlessly merges the pixels of small building instances with the background.
-This problem is known as under-segmentation of buildings' instances, where the model suffers from an over-segmentation of the background, leaving false negative holes in the mask.
-Those two problems mentioned above are commonly addressed by resampling the test images to match the resolution of the training dataset used to generate the model.
-However, as the gap between inference and training image resolution increases in both directions, the quality of the resultant segmentation masks decreases.
+Existing buildings' segmentation models are trained on a fixed spatial resolution.
+Training a robust and accurate deep learning model capable of segmenting buildings from a wide range of input spatial resolution images remains little investigated in the literature.
+Sate-of-the-art buildings' segmentation models perform well on test images of the exact spatial resolution as the training dataset used to generate the model.
+However, in practical scenarios, test images might be of various resolutions, resulting in non-optimal performance.
+This can be attributed to several issues: First, the fragmentation of building segments in high-resolution images, as the model fails to acquire a large enough receptive field to classify pixels closer to the center of large buildings accurately.
+Second, in low-resolution test images the model seamlessly merges the pixels of small building instances with the background, this is known as under-segmentation of buildings' instances, where the model suffers from an over-segmentation of the background, leaving false negative holes in the mask.
+These problems are commonly addressed by re-sampling the test images to match the resolution of the training dataset.
+However, as the gap between the spatial resolution of inference and training images increases, in both directions, the quality of the resultant segmentation masks deteriorates.